whatisnuclear/website/waste.md

 moment.
 Still, it remains hazardous for thousands of years.

-The nuclear waste question fundamentally asks whether or not humanity can prevent this radioactive material from causing unacceptable harm to people and the environment.
+The nuclear waste question fundamentally asks whether or not humanity can prevent this radioactive material from causing harm to people and the environment.

 This question was recognized very early on in nuclear history, by Enrico Fermi himself (the lead scientist in charge of the world's first man-made nuclear chain reaction), who